 However, if you can’t wait, Machina Espresso will happily serve you coffee (and cake).
 During my visit, the espresso was from nearby Steampunk Coffee and London’s Nude Espresso, with three single-origins on filter (all made through the Chemex).
 Spoilt for choice!

-May 2017: Machina Espresso, as well as having a second shop (which I’ve not visited) is now roasting its own coffee!
+May 2017: Machina Espresso, as well as opening a second shop, is now roasting its own coffee!

 You can read more of my thoughts after the gallery.